IgnizGitHub/HerzMapper/README.md

 ## Installation

 Currently this is in an Alpha Testing phase \
-The built executable is in Pre-Releases with a version for `Windows` machines. \
+The built executable is in [Pre-Releases](https://github.com/IgnizGitHub/HerzMapper/releases/tag/Alpha-Release) with a version for `Windows` machines. \
+This is already compiled and can simply be ran by Windows devices. \
 Source code and other platform support will be released after some testing. \
 As well as simple guide for building from source code.